Jeffrey Epstein’s Death Was Reported On 4Chan Before Authorities Announced It Happened

 Another spokesperson for the FDNY said that the department “is reviewing this incident, there is no investigation.”

-An Emergency Medical Technician, Oren Barzilay, who represents Local 2507 in New York assured Buzzfeed that “our members do not release this type of confidential information, this looks like a 3rd party info.”
+An Emergency Medical Technician, Oren Barzilay, who represents Local 2507 in New York, assured Buzzfeed that “our members do not release this type of confidential information, this looks like a 3rd party info.”

 “There’s serious consequences for those violations.
 Discipline.
 Suspensions.
 Civil penalties, etc,” Barzilay said.